sirbrillig/getphpcscoverage/README.md

   If --patterns is used, those patterns will be used instead of the paths in the phpcs.xml file.

+  If you pipe input to getphpcscoverage it will be assumed to be patterns in which case it is not necessary to use the --patterns option.

   Options
     --help, -h  Show this help message
     --version, -v  Show the version